"From my heart and from my hand

-- The Chinatown Death Cloud and its sequel The Astounding, the Amazing, and the Unknown by Paul Malmont pay homage to this era with a couple of yarns in which Lester Dent, Walter Gibson Robert A Heinlein, Isaac Asimov, L Ron Hubbard and other pulp writers investigate (and sometimes create) Stock Unsolved Mysteries — despite their very real flaws in comparison to the perfect straight-jawed heroes they churn out for a living.
+- The Chinatown Death Cloud and its sequel The Astounding, the Amazing, and the Unknown by Paul Malmont pay homage to this era with a couple of yarns in which Lester Dent, Walter Gibson Robert A. Heinlein, Isaac Asimov, L. Ron Hubbard and other pulp writers investigate (and sometimes create) Stock Unsolved Mysteries — despite their very real flaws in comparison to the perfect straight-jawed heroes they churn out for a living.

 - Doctor Who, in its "classic" phase, had an ambivalent relationship to it as well, usually reveling in it, though at various times Creative Differences and Genre Shifts would affect how much the creators acknowledged it.
 The new series (and its spinoffs) under Russell T Davies embrace it.

-- Farscape has lots of Weird Science.
+- Farscape has lots of this.

 - Homaged in the Star Trek: Deep Space Nine episode "Far Beyond The Stars" where Captain Sisko falls into a coma and dreams that he's a science fiction writer for the 1950s Pulp Magazine "Incredible Tales".